 A cross between a roasted chicken & peking duck, this peking chicken recipe is for days when you have that craving for peking duck but chicken is all you have to work with

 Chicken, love it to pieces!
 Whole chicken?
 Even better!
 Whole chickens around here means there’s plenty of leftovers for noodles, stir-fries, fried rice, nachos and the best part?
-No need for any complicated prep work with it.
-Just marinate, stick it in the oven and away we go!
+No need for any complicated prep work with this five spice Peking chicken recipe -just marinate, stick it in the oven and away we go!

 So you can imagine how often we have whole roasted chicken, typically it’s roasted with a bit of oil and some form of dry spice but today was different – I wanted peking duck, but lets be honest here, duck is not always easy to come by and who always has it laying around at home?
 I know I don’t.